 Your goal in this section is apply your learning to real life situations.
 You will be given a practical task which will demonstrate your understanding.

 ACTIVITY 23.
 Arithmetic Sequence in the Real-World

-1. a.
-Describe a real-life situation that can be represented by an arithmetic sequence with a common difference of 8
+1. Describe a real-life situation that can be represented by an arithmetic sequence with a common difference of predicted?

-b.
-12

-C. 20

-oce ess Question:
+Process Question: